 - To learn more about the quality of your drinking water, contact your local health department or environmental agency.
 Or call the Safe Drinking Water Hotline at the Environmental Protection Agency, (800) 426-4791.

-To learn about lead in water pipes, read Protecting Your Baby from Lead.
+To learn about lead in water pipes, read our article on lead poisoning.

 Is bottled water safer for your than tap water?